 "This man - this murderer," he said slowly, spitting out bits of cigar leaf that hit the table top.
 "He is a clear threat to American national security.
 Why, he’s a damn criminal with his own damn navy!"

-Moore told Gray that the CNO had appointed him as a special investigator and ordered him to assist the FBN and the Mexican police in the murder investigation.
+Although the Naval Investigative Service conducted an investigation into Fay's murder and it remained an open case, Moore told Gray that the CNO had appointed him as a special investigator and ordered him to go to Mexico and assist the NIS, FBN and the Mexican police.
 Another officer had been assigned to provide naval surveillance support to the federal drug cops, but he would remain safely in San Diego.

 Cobb thanked the captain.
 Cobb handed Gray his business card and asked him to call later in the day.
 Cobb then gathered up his files and left the conference room.
-Moore then turned to Gray and said that if, as the FBN suspects, Rodrigo was Lt.
+Moore then turned to Gray and said that if he confirms, as the FBN suspects, that Rodrigo was indeed Lt.
 Faye’s murderer, Gray was to plan a take-down operation.